 If you get a flat tire while driving:

 - do not brake heavily.

 - gradually decrease the vehicle's speed.

 - hold the steering wheel firmly.

-- slowly move to a safe place on the side of the road.
+- slowly move to a safe place on the side of the

-The use of tire sealants is not recommended and may compromise the integrity of your
+The use of tire sealants may damage your tires.